Want Motivation? Walk Through Your Neighborhood

 If there are other people at the intersection, you may consult with them; if not, you still have to move.
 You know that after you cross over or make your turn, you can always change your mind and retrace your steps.
 You’re sure to see something new.

-The true object of all human life is play.
-Earth is a task garden; heaven is a playground. – Gilbert K. Chesterton
+The true object of all human life is play. – Gilbert K. Chesterton

 The playground is accessible to all neighborhood residents.
 No private fences.
 Children and accompanying adults gather for social interaction.
 Cursed be those human-demons who go there looking for prey!
 Security will increase and play will continue, because it is a necessary part of life.